 Most clubs keep the beat going until 2 am, and many stay open until 4 am.

 If the physical surroundings of Honolulu don't tempt you to stay a few extra days, the food will.
 Hawaiian regional cuisine, an easy blend of Asian, Polynesian, U.S. and European traditions, pleases a wide variety of tastes, and the local chefs are inventive.
-You'll find scrumptious cross-cultural dishes based on fresh local ingredients—especially seafood, vegetables, herbs and fruit—as well as pure Chinese, Japanese, Vietnamese, Thai, Laotian, French, German, Swiss and Italian favorites.
+You'll find scrumptious cross-cultural dishes based on fresh local ingredients—especially seafood, vegetables, herbs and fruit—as well as pure Chinese, Japanese, Korean, Vietnamese, Thai, Laotian, French, German, Portuguese and Italian favorites.

 Good restaurants are plentiful in Waikiki, especially downtown, but don't overlook food trucks and hole-in-the-wall places in the city's different neighborhoods.

-Standard fare for most Hawaii residents these days is the inexpensive plate lunch available in many cafes and from outdoor lunch wagons, where they are served in a paper box that is perfect for a casual outdoor meal.
+Standard fare for most Hawaii residents is the inexpensive plate lunch available in many cafes and from outdoor lunch wagons, where they are served in a paper box that is perfect for a casual outdoor meal.
 A plate lunch typically consists of a serving of fried meat, chicken or seafood, macaroni salad, two scoops of white rice and sometimes corn or pickled cabbage.
 There are a number of these operations serving shrimp along Kamehameha Highway.
 Look for the sandwich-board signs and tented picnic tables.
 Dining there is a no-frills atmosphere, but locals and tourists alike keep going back for more.